complexsystemslab/project_ideas/project_ideas.md

 ### Reasoning and large language models project 2

- Build a large language model to solve the Abstraction and Reasoning Corpus Challenge
+ Build a large language model and agents to solve the Abstraction and Reasoning Corpus Challenge

    https://github.com/fchollet/ARC